mParticle/docs/src/pages/integrations/facebook/event/index.md

 * For iOS/tvOS and Android platforms, you'll need your app's Facebook Application ID and Application Secret
 * For the Web platform, you'll need your Facebook Pixel ID
+* For server-to-server Web connections, you'll need your Facebook Pixel ID and Facebook Marketing API Access Token

 ## Event Data Mapping

-* The iOS/tvOS and Android integrations forward App, App State Transition, Commerce, Screen View and Session Start events.
+* The iOS/tvOS and Android integrations forward App, App State Transition, Commerce, Screen View, and Session Start events.
-* The Web integration forwards App, Commerce, and Screen View events.
+* The Web integration forwards App, Commerce, Screen View, and Session Start / End events.

+### Custom Mappings

 mParticle's Facebook integration supports [custom mappings](/guides/platform-guide/connections/#custom-mappings) which allows you to map your events and attributes for Facebook. mParticle provides mappings for the following Facebook event types: